Fulani extremism in Nigeria

-The Fulani refers to an ethnic group, the Fulani (also known as Fula or Fulɓe), whose neighboring farmers are against them in various ethnicities.
+Fulani extremism refers to the use of terrorism tactics by Islamic extremist elements within the Fula people against non-Muslims as part of the Herder–farmer conflicts in Nigeria.
+Unlike other manifestations of Islamic extremism in Northern Nigeria, the terror tactics used in these conflicts have not been orchestrated by an organised terrorist group.
 Nigeria is considered a “melting pot” of different cultural and ethnic groups.
 Ethnic identification in the country is a complicated amalgamation of primordial and constructivist approaches.

 Background

 The number of Fulani in Nigeria is estimated to be around 13 million.
 The primary ethnic groups that the Fulani come into conflict with are the Yoruba and the Igbo, although a total of 33 known groups participate in the herder–farmer conflicts in the country.